 View sample page

-In addition to telling the Christmas story of Jesus to children before they receive their shoebox gift, local churches offer them The Greatest Gift, a story book that shares Jesus’ invitation to follow Him.
+In addition to telling the Christmas story of Jesus to children local churches offer them The Greatest Gift, a story book that shares Jesus’ invitation to follow Him.
 Narrated by Jesus’ special follower John, the booklet tells 11 Bible stories and invites children to discover Jesus Christ.
 Children take this home to share with family and friends.
 It is used in more than 80 languages.

 Complete with colourful illustrations, this Gospel story booklet introduces boys and girls to Jesus and shows them how to follow Him.
 Some children find this piece to be their favourite part of attending a shoebox outreach event.